Building warrants of fitness for school facilities

 - Issues and complaints

-If your school has any features or systems listed below, the local council will have given you a Compliance Schedule.
+If your school has any features or systems listed in the Specified Systems list, the local council will have given you a Compliance Schedule.

 The Compliance Schedule lists the specified systems and features at your school and sets out the inspection, maintenance and reporting procedures needed to get a BWOF.

 Argest (the Ministry's Building Act Compliance Manager) works with you and the Ministry to ensure that all state school buildings maintain a current BWOF, this includes the management and issue of BWOF’s, management of Compliance Schedules and scheduling inspections.
 Argest will issue you a School Building Systems and Features Compliance Manual to guide you on how to manage your BWOF responsibilities.

 Having safe systems and features at your school is part of your overall health and safety responsibilities.

 To meet the requirements of the Building Act and the Health and Safety at Work Act we recommend you review your school's health and safety systems.

 The relevant acts are on the NZ Legislation website: